dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 #### &#x2605; Was I ever made aware of actions by the government?

 #### &#x2605; Was I ever warned or reprimanded in such a way that could realistically deter my behavior?
+No?
+Why Not?
+Was it maybe because *YOUR BEHAVIOR WAS ILLEGAL?*

 #### &#x2605; Was I ever warned to specifically not do anything?